liataun/p3/readme.md

 ## Code style divergences

 ## Notes for instructor
-Logo was created by me using Adobe Illustrator.
+* Logo was created by me using Adobe Illustrator.
-On production the Practice navigation path will return a 404 error.
-I wanted easy testing of custom error pages.
+* On production the Practice3 navigation path will return a `404` error.
+I wanted built in testing of my custom error page.
+The navbar link is disabled, but the page should be available.
+* I customized the `en` `validation.php` values array to match the `select` input's display text.
+* Database connections and authentication have not been covered, so my user page generates a `Log::info` entry.
-I am still a little confused about how best to design my routes and method names.
-What I have works, but I am not happy with my choices were I were creating a more fully fledged version of this site.
+* I am still a little confused about how best to design my routes and method names.
+What I have works, but I suspect building out the site would result in finding a need to change something, I just don't know what that would be at this stage.